Types of Laboratories and Their Functions

-From medical diagnostics to advanced materials research, there are different types each serving a unique purpose — yet all share one thing in common: the need for precision, safety, and reliable equipment.
-At Lab Equipment Company, we understand that every laboratory environment is different.
-Whether you’re designing a new research facility or upgrading existing lab systems, knowing the distinctions between laboratory types helps you choose the right tools, layout, and infrastructure to achieve accurate, repeatable results.
+From medical diagnostics to advanced materials research, laboratories come in many types, each serving a distinct purpose, yet all share one requirement: precision, safety, and reliable equipment.
+At Lab Equipment Company, we know every lab environment is different.
+Whether you are designing a new research facility or upgrading existing systems, understanding the distinctions between laboratory types helps you choose the right tools, layout, and infrastructure for accurate, repeatable results.

 What Is a Laboratory?

-Research and Development (R&D) laboratories drive innovation in industries like pharmaceuticals, biotechnology, materials science, and engineering.
-These labs are designed for experimentation, discovery, and product development.
+Research and development (R&D) labs drive innovation in pharmaceuticals, biotechnology, materials science, and engineering.
+They are built for experimentation, discovery, and product development.
+Typical features include:

 • Flexible bench space for evolving projects